 Debris flow in the rivers and streams typically include soils, trees and other loose materials.
 To a greater extent, the experience to date is that during continuous torrential rains, animals and old household item are observed flowing downstream.
-Analysis of the predicted soil loss map (Figure 4-39) concluded that the majority of the Moneague alignment traverses moderate soil loss zones.
+Analysis of the predicted soil loss map (Figure 4.39) concluded that the majority of the Moneague alignment traverses moderate soil loss zones.
 More importantly, high loss regions are crossed between Chalky Hill and Steer Town.
-Thus the designers should take the necessary precautions as outlined in the following section to have sediment traps or adequate clearance under the openings to sufficient hydraulic capacity during the life bridges/openings.
-Figure 4-40 and Figure 4-41 illustrates recommended culvert/bridge openings along the proposed H2K Moneague alignment.
+Thus the designers should take the necessary precautions as outlined in the following section to have sediment traps or adequate clearance under the openings to sufficient hydraulic capacity during the life of the ensure bridges/openings.
+Figure 4.40 and Figure 4.41 illustrates the recommended culvert/bridge openings along the proposed H2K Moneague alignment.

-Figure~4--39~Graphical~representation~of~predicted~soil~loss~(T/acre.hour)~along~the~alignment
+Figure 4.39 - Graphical representation of predicted soil loss (T/acre.hour) along the alignment

-${\it Figure~4-40-Map~Showing~recommended~culvert~and~bridge~openings}$
+Figure 4.40 - Map Showing recommended culvert and bridge openings

-Figure 4-41 Map Showing close up view of recommended culvert and bridge openings
+Figure 4.41 - Map Showing close up view of recommended culvert and bridge openings